Accreditation of our Veterinary Program

 Teacher and students

 Every seven years, our Veterinary Medicine programme undergoes evaluation to maintain our European accreditation.
-The next evaluation is due to take place in spring 2024.
-Here, you can read more about accreditation and the internal preparatory processes that are ongoing.
+An evaluation process is ongoing.

 Accreditation is a sign of our programme’s quality and enables our graduates to practise and continue their professional development in a competitive market anywhere in Europe.
 Accreditation also provides us with the possibility of offering specialist European programmes approved by the European Board of Veterinary Specialisation (EBVS).